Webb City High School

-Webb City High School (or WCHS) is a public high school located in Webb City, Missouri, founded in 1877.
-The school serves students in grades 9 through 12 and is the only traditional high school in the School District of Webb City R-7.
-Webb City High School is a part of Missouri State High School Activities Association which acts as the governing body for high school activities throughout the state of Missouri.
+Webb City High School (abbreviated WCHS) is a public high school in the School District of Webb City R-7 located in Webb City, Missouri, founded in 1877.
+Webb City High School serves students in grades 9 through 12, and is a part of Missouri State High School Activities Association (MSHSAA), the governing body for high school activities throughout the state of Missouri.

-According to the 2013 U.S. News & World Report, Webb City High School is ranked as the 17th best high school out of 560 in the state of Missouri.
+Webb City High School was ranked as the 17th best high schools out of 560 in the state of Missouri in the 2013 U.S. News & World Report.
 The school is highly rated academically.
 The school is well known for its academic activities including Speech and Debate, Academic Bowl, and Future Business Leaders of America.
 Its marching band has been very successful in competition and was invited to perform in the 2006 and 2010 Rose Parade.
 The high school is perhaps best known for its sports program which has won sixteen football championships, two baseball and softball championships, and one championship in boys' and girls' basketball since 1989.